 The Rev. Marshall D. Connor became our eighth pastor on March 1, 1993, and served for just over 11 years until July 31, 2004.
 The Rev. Connor is fondly remembered as a good Bible teacher and a loving pastor and friend by many in the congregation.
 During M.D.
 Connor’s pastorate, the church celebrated its centennial anniversary.

-On January 20th, 2019, the Rev. Dr. Toby B. Holt became the tenth (and current) pastor in First Presbyterian Church's long history.
+In 2018, the Rev. Dr. Toby B. Holt was called as the tenth (and current) pastor in First Presbyterian Church's long history.
 Dr. Holt previously ministered to churches in Georgia and Wyoming, and holds MDiv and DMin degrees through New Geneva Theological Seminary in Colorado Springs, Colorado.
-Dr. Holt has taught on evangelism and apologetics in the US and overseas, and his teachings are available on First Presbyterian's website.
-Dr. Holt is married with two children, and is happy to be part of God's long-standing ministry on the Gulf coast.
+Dr. Holt has taught on evangelism and apologetics in the US and overseas, and his teachings are available on FPC's website.
+Dr. Holt is married with two children.

 This brief survey of the history of First Presbyterian Church has not been able to mention the many godly men and women who have prayed for and served our church with their lives and resources since 1899.
 Special attention must be given to the ruling elders who have so ably and faithfully served this congregation since its inception and especially to those who currently fill that office.
 Without these men, humanly speaking, the church would not be where it is today.